dekapramesta/template-niceadmin/README.md

 # NiceAdmin
- Nice Admin -Free bootstrap admin HTML template
+ Nice Admin -Free bootstrap admin HTML template, based on PHP framework Laravel.

+ A Laravel ready to use Bootstrap template.